 This Is Why Your Pet Hates The Holidays

-Your cats and dogs may attack the holiday tree with gust, but that doesn’t mean they care so much for Christmas itself.
+Your cats and dogs may attack the holiday tree with gusto, but that doesn’t mean they care so much for Christmas itself.

-The noise, crowds, all the strange foods — even the holiday decor — can generate significant anxiety for both Fido and Fluffy, who don’t understand these seasonal disruptions also come with a time clock.
-Just like Ebenezer Scrooge, your four-legged family are really just desperate for the holidays to end.
+The noise, crowds, all the strange foods–even the holiday decor–can generate significant anxiety for both Fido and Fluffy, who don’t understand these seasonal disruptions.
+Just like Ebenezer Scrooge, your four-legged family is really just desperate for the holidays to end.

 If all else fails, just put your pets in a different room (ideally far, far away from the kitchen).
 You might feel sad they can’t spend the holidays with your extended family, but you’ll actually be doing them a huge favor.